Sorry, I Don't Have a GitHub Page

 So why don’t I have a GitHub page?
 Like everything in life, it is complicated.
 First of all I am not a programmer, so I don’t really need it.
 But wait, just because I am not a programmer doesn’t mean I don’t have a use for GitHub.
 I have used tools like GitHub for storing scripts and network configuration files that I have developed at my workplaces.
 The problem is, I typically don’t script for fun, I do it for all of the reasons that a good administrator uses scripting for, pure laziness.
 I find this handy chart useful for this:

 Since I typically develop all of my scripts and network configurations while working for an employer or while I am on a contract, that means that all of the scripts that I develop are the property of that company.
 I also don’t really have a home lab anymore, so it’s not like I spend my evenings working on that for fun.
 I can’t just take a script that I wrote or modified at a former company and throw it onto the Internet for everyone to see.
 That is a pretty big issue and in this case I would be doing a few things wrong, including theft of company property and potentially exposing confidential information on the internal workings of a company.

 So that is why I don’t have a GitHub page, and probably never will.
 Unless I get a lot more free time and start some unknown project, I don’t see that changing.
 But like everything in life, things change, so who knows.
 I believe very strongly in Open Source technologies, so anything I ever develop would be Open Source from day one.

-I have been doing some work lately on a new project, and I am going to follow up this post with the question, “Do you know what Network Automation is?”.
+I have been doing some work lately on a new project, and I may follow-up this post with the question, “Do you know what Network Automation is?”